clementjambon/TinyRobotEngine/README_ROBOT.md

 ## CLARIFICATIONS

-Before getting any further, please not that this repo was designed for **executing OpenVLA on a Mac**.
+Before getting any further, please note that this repo was designed for **executing OpenVLA on a Mac (ARM)**.

 ## Walkthrough

 ### Setup

 Please start by following the initial installation instructions of TinyChatEngine.
-Make sure that `nlohmann-json` is properly installed.

 Compile the executable using
 ```shell